Shopify/polaris/polaris.shopify.com/content/design/colors/using-color.md

       <Do>
       ![A table inset within a card surrounded with other content](/images/design/colors/color-using-color-border-inset-do@2x.png)

-      Use borders when a data table is contained within a card.
+      Use borders when a data table is nested within a card.
       </Do>

     </Grid.Cell>